mudit023/mudit023/README.md

 <br/>

- - 🔭 Hi, I'm a first year CSE undergrad student and self-taught frontend web developer based in India.
+ - 🔭 Hi, I'm a second year CSE undergrad student and a self-taught frontend web developer based in India.
 I like exploring different domains and learn and apply as much as I can.

 I like making things beautiful and functional, with which users can interact easily.
 I'm just a beginner, and there is a lot left for me to learn.
-As of now, I'm learning frontend dev, designing, and data structures and algorithms.
-If I'll able to add some value to your life, I'll be more than happy.
+As of now, I'm learning fullstack web dev, designing, and data structures and algorithms.
  - Currently learning full stack web development with MERN stack.
  - Interested in web development, UI/UX, open source, and problem solving.
  - Documnenting about my learning journey on <a href="https://www.linkedin.com/in/mudit-mishra/">LinkedIn </a> and <a href="https://twitter.com/muditwt">Twitter. </a>